a-gave/libremesh-ansible-playbooks/README.md

 #### Manually install role's requirements
 By default as defined in `host_vars/localhost.yml` all requirements installations are declined for `localhost` that is the selected host for the example playbook.

-You can define a root password for the builder machine via `community.general.passwordstore lookup` or `ansible-vault` or install manually the role related requirements.
+You can store the root password of the builder machine using for example `community.general.passwordstore lookup` or `ansible-vault`.

+For simplicity you can leave as skipped these tasks and install manually the role's related requirements, they are listed in the libremesh-ansible-collection directory at `~/.ansible/collections/ansible_collections/libremesh/libremesh/roles/openwrt_imagebuilder_docker/tasks/0_requirements.yml`.

 For example to run the example playbook `build_libremesh` that use the openwrt imagebuilder docker based, install docker:
 ```